We’ve been over this before, but here we are again.

 I had been making web sites for myself and others for six years before I started this site.
 Up until then, I bounced around between GeoCities and university hosting before ever establishing a true outpost of my own.
 In those early days, site was intended to be a journal of my post-college experience, a true weblog.

-Now, 19 years later, I’d say I did what I set out to do.
+Now, 17 years later (it’s up to 20 now), I’d say I did what I set out to do.
 The earliest entries really do tell a story of setting out in the real world, and the highs and lows along the road from useless college student, to semi-productive member of society.
 I put about three good years in before I wandered off to work on other personal projects, but my early output was fairly prolific, and written mostly very late at night.

 A lot of those early entires come off like I’m desperately complaining to the void, but the reality was marginally less pathetic.